-- appropriately place the student in a housing assignment.
-Requests submitted after the deadline are subject to current availability of housing. - Create a contingency plan for the Service Animal, to be cared for off campus, in case of emergency and/or the handler is unable to care for the Service Animal
+b.
+Create a contingency plan for the Service Animal, to be cared for off campus, in case of emergency and/or the handler is unable to care for the Service Animal

-3) Student Rights
+Student Rights:

-- Students have the right to take their Service Animal to any locations open to the public, other students, or visitors of the campus that includes dining locations. - 2.
-Students have the right to be free from disclosing the nature of their disability as well as free from undue inquiries. - Students have the right to appeal a decision to remove the Service Animal.
-This must be done within 7 days of the decision to remove, put in writing, and submitted to the Dean of Student Affairs Office. - Students have the right to receive reasonable accommodations if the Service Animal is removed.
+- 1. Students have the right to take their Service Animal to any locations open to the public, other students, or visitors of the campus that includes dining locations. - 2.
+Students have the right to be free from disclosing the nature of their disability as well as free from undue inquiries. - 3.
+Students have the right to appeal a decision to remove the Service Animal.
+This must be done within 7 days of the decision to remove, put in writing and submitted to the Dean of Student Affairs Office. - 4.
+Students have the right to receive reasonable accommodations if the Service Animal is removed.

-4) University Responsibilities
+University Responsibilities:

-- Allow the Student/Handler and Service Animal access to all areas of the campus.
+- 1. Allow the Student/Handler and Service Animal access to all areas of the campus.
 Some areas may be deemed "off limits" due to health and safety concerns.
 These will be determined on a case-by-case basis. - 2.
 Members of the Heidelberg Community are not to touch, pet, feed and/or view the Service Animal as a pet. - 3.
 Questions regarding the Service Animal will be directed to the Disabilities Coordinator in Stoner Health, Counseling & Disabilities Center.

-5) Removal of the Service animal from campus
+Removal of the Service animal from campus:

-- 1. Heidelberg University may remove the Service Animal from campus due to the following stipulations: - The Service Animal is out of control and the handler does not take effective action to control it. - b.
-The Service Animal is not house broken. - The Service Animal unduly interferes with the routine activities of students, faculty, or staff.
+Heidelberg University may remove the Service Animal from campus due to the following stipulations:

+- A. The Service Animal is out of control and the handler does not take effective action to control it. - B. The Service Animal is not house broken. - C. The Service Animal unduly interferes with the routine activities of students, faculty, or staff.

+Accommodating a miniature horse:

-6) Accommodating a miniature horse
+Heidelberg University will determine the ability to accommodate a miniature horse by assessing:

-- 1. Heidelberg University will determine the ability to accommodate a miniature horse by assessing: - a.
-Whether the miniature horse is housebroken - b.
-Whether the miniature horse is under the owner's control - Whether the facility can accommodate the miniature horse's type, size, and weight - d.
-Whether the miniature horse's presence will not compromise legitimate safety requirements necessary for safe operation of the facility.
+- A. Whether the miniature horse is housebroken - B. Whether the miniature horse is under the owner's control - C. Whether the facility can accommodate the miniature horse's type, size, and weigh - D. Whether the miniature horse's presence will not compromise legitimate safety requirements necessary for safe operation of the facility.